Pass Your DMV Test

 - Applicants must provide two acceptable proofs of legal presence either in original or certified copies as well as proof of age and their social security card if they have one.

 - Applicants who are not U.S. citizens must provide proof of legal presence in Florida.

 NEW RESIDENTSFlorida residents holding a driver's license from another state may also need to pass the tests.
 The written and/or driving tests may be waived at the discretion of the examiner.
 However, like other applicants, new residents must provide proof of identification, residency and presence.
 Non-US citizens residing in Florida may apply for a Florida driver's license, as long as they can provide proof that they are legally authorized to be in the United States, and meet all the other requirements.
 Note that a Florida driver's license issued to a foreign national will expire no later than the last date on which they are authorized to be in the United States by the U.S. Immigration and Naturalization Service.
 Details may be found on the official web-page

-FEESThe cost for a non-commercial Florida driver's license is $20.
+FEESThe cost for a non-commercial Florida driver's license is $48 and a replacement fee of $25.
 In addition there are fees for re-tests and a service fee of $5.25 in those counties where license procedures are handled by the tax collector's office.
 Other fee related information is available online.